tom-and-the-toothfairies/pathways/doc/FEATURES.md

 $ sudo docker run -e "MIX_ENV=test" tomtoothfairies/panacea mix test --only identify_ddis
 ```

 This feature can also be manually tested by uploading files.
-Some usefull files
+Some useful files
 can be found in the [fixtures directory].
 Visit the homepage, select a file, then press `Submit`.

 `no_ddis.pml` contains drugs that do not interact.
 Analysing this file should